 It’s time to rethink traditional models of healthcare and science.
 It’s time to go remote.

-Effective remote patient monitoring provides research scientists, labs and physicians with the tools they need to make data-driven decisions that meet patients’ needs, deliver effective vaccines and therapies, improve public health, and stop a global pandemic in its path.
+Effective remote patient monitoring is a method of healthcare delivery that uses the latest advances in information technology to gather patient data outside of traditional healthcare settings, to provide research scientists, labs and physicians with the tools they need to make data-driven decisions that meet patients’ needs, deliver effective vaccines and therapies, improve public health, and stop a global pandemic in its path.

 Patient-centered care and RPM are the wave of the future.
 Self-managed specimen and blood sample collection that can happen anytime, anywhere is the key to patient-centric care.
 Many physicians and clinics are now offering patients at-home blood collection kits for finger-stick blood microsampling as a convenient alternative to in-clinic blood draws.